 The rise of big data and machine learning is causing great industrial change.
 In fields as various as government, education, finance, and even sports, data has become a much more dominant force.
 Politicians campaigning for office, for example, will use data to better understand where to spend their advertising dollars and where to distribute volunteers.
 In fact, experts predict the 2020 election will be the most data-driven election of all time.
 One field that has been transformed by data, and will continue to be transformed by data, is healthcare.
-Not only is data changing the way doctors do their jobs, but it’s also changing the way medical researchers, policy advocates, and patients approach the system.
+Not only is data changing the way doctors or healthcare providers do their jobs, but it’s also changing the way medical researchers, policy advocates, and patients approach the system.

-As an industry, healthcare is changing rapidly.
+As an industry, health care is changing rapidly.
 With new technologies, including faster ways to communicate with patients, new tests and imaging techniques to detect diseases earlier, and new awareness into preventative measures, the field looks completely different than it did a few years ago.
 This technological shift has precipitated massive growth in the area of healthcare data management.
-Collecting and analyzing massive troves of data before making medical decisions is enormously important, and healthcare needs leaders who are willing to use a data-driven approach to address healthcare’s pressing needs.
+Collecting and analyzing massive troves of data before making medical decisions is enormously important, and health care needs leaders who are willing to use a data-driven approach to address healthcare’s pressing needs.
 Doctors and researchers must find innovative ways to use data to optimize the healthcare industry.
 To do this, they have to partner with experts in the field.
 For a data leader or an MBA with a background in data, healthcare has reached a transformative moment.

 How Does Data Improve Healthcare?

 While every facet of the healthcare industry stands to be changed by data analytics, data has significantly improved healthcare in three areas: conducting medical studies, understanding the cost of medical tests and health insurance, and making preventative recommendations to patients.